glytching/dragoman/readme.md

 Running Dragoman
 -------

 The application distributable is an uber JAR, it contains the application's class files and resources alongside the application's dependencies.
 When run in embedded mode the application will start an in-process instance of MongoDB.
-When run in non embedded mode the application will epxect to find a Mongo instance at the address defined in the [applicaiton.properties](src/main/resources/application.properties) (specifically the `mongo.host` and `mongo.port` properties).
+When run in non embedded mode the application will expect to find a Mongo instance at the address defined in the [application.properties](src/main/resources/application.properties) (specifically the `mongo.host` and `mongo.port` properties).

 To run the uber JAR:

-#### In Embedded Mode, Logging To Console
+##### In Embedded Mode, Logging To Console

 ```
 $ java -Denv=embedded -jar target/dragoman-1.0-SNAPSHOT-uber.jar
 ```

-#### In Embedded Mode, Logging To File
+##### In Embedded Mode, Logging To File

 ```
 $ java -Denv=embedded -Dlog.dir=logs -jar target/dragoman-1.0-SNAPSHOT-uber.jar
 ```

-#### In Non Embedded Mode, Logging To Console
+##### In Non Embedded Mode, Logging To Console

 ```
 $ java -jar target/dragoman-1.0-SNAPSHOT-uber.jar